 Are the criteria used by the rule, "Block executable files from running unless they meet a prevalence, age, or trusted list criterion," configurable by an admin?

 No. The criteria used by this rule are maintained by Microsoft cloud protection, to keep the trusted list constantly up to date with data gathered from around the world.
-Local admins do not have write access to alter this data.
-If you are looking to configure this rule to tailor it for your enterprise, you can add certain applications to the exclusions list to prevent the rule from being triggered.
+Local admins don't have write access to alter this data.
+If you're looking to configure this rule to tailor it for your enterprise, you can add certain applications to the exclusions list to prevent the rule from being triggered.

-I enabled the ASR rule, 'Block executable files from running unless they meet a prevalence, age, or trusted list criterion'.
+I enabled the attack surface reduction rule, 'Block executable files from running unless they meet a prevalence, age, or trusted list criterion'.
 After some time, I updated a piece of software, and the rule is now blocking it, even though it didn't before.
 Did something go wrong?

 This rule relies upon each application having a known reputation, as measured by prevalence, age, or inclusion on a list of trusted apps.
 The rule's decision to block or allow an application is ultimately determined by Microsoft cloud protection's assessment of these criteria.

-Usually, cloud protection can determine that a new version of an application is similar enough to previous versions that it does not need to be reassessed at length.
+Usually, cloud protection can determine that a new version of an application is similar enough to previous versions that it doesn't need to be reassessed at length.
 However, it might take some time for the app to build reputation after switching versions, particularly after a major update.
 In the meantime, you can add the application to the exclusions list, to prevent this rule from blocking important applications.
-If you are frequently updating and working with new versions of applications, you may opt instead to run this rule in audit mode.
+If you're frequently updating and working with new versions of applications, you may opt instead to run this rule in audit mode.

-I recently enabled the ASR rule, 'Block credential stealing from the Windows local security authority subsystem (lsass.exe)', and I am getting a large number of notifications.
+I recently enabled the attack surface reduction rule, 'Block credential stealing from the Windows local security authority subsystem (lsass.exe)', and I'm getting a large number of notifications.
 What is going on?

-Because many legitimate processes throughout a typical day will be calling on lsass.exe for credentials, this rule can be especially noisy.
+Because many legitimate processes throughout a typical day are calling on lsass.exe for credentials, this rule can be especially noisy.
 If a known legitimate application causes this rule to generate an excessive number of notifications, you can add it to the exclusion list.
-Most other ASR rules will generate a relatively smaller number of notifications, in comparison to this one, since calling on lsass.exe is typical of many applications' normal functioning.
+Most other attack surface reduction rules generate a relatively smaller number of notifications, in comparison to this one, since calling on lsass.exe is typical of many applications' normal functioning.